Use Native app JS SDK

 EcwidApp.sendUserToUpgrade(["ORDER_EDITOR", "MARKETPLACES"]);

-Ecwid determines the minimum required plan for the store owner to use features you pass and then initiates the upgrade process.
+Ecwid determines the minimum required plan for the store owner to use the features you pass and then initiates the upgrade process.